 Take a look at the table below to see the difference between someone who is 'Mental Health Aware' training and a Mental Health First Aider.

-Mental Health First Aider:
+Mental Health Aware: | Mental Health First Aider: |

-Understand why mental health is as important as physical health.
+Understand why mental health is as important as physical health. | Understand why mental health is as important as physical health. |

-Help build a mentally healthy workplace and understand how Mental Health First Aid fits into the workplace.
+Support a mentally healthy workplace. | Help build a mentally healthy workplace and understand how Mental Health First Aid fits into the workplace. |

-Recognise the main symptoms of mental health conditions.
+Recognise some signs of mental health. distress | Recognise the main symptoms of mental health conditions. |

-Start a supportive conversation about mental ill health and listen non-judgementally.
+Start a supportive conversation about mental ill health and listen non-judgementally. | Listen non-judgementally. |

-Guide a person towards appropriate professional support.
+Guide a person towards appropriate professional support. | Guide a person towards appropriate professional support. |

-Use 'ALGEE' to provide Mental Health First Aid for the most common mental health conditions.
+N/A | Use 'ALGEE' to provide Mental Health First Aid for the most common mental health conditions. |

-Provide Mental Health First Aid to those experiencing problems and those in a crisis.
+N/A | Provide Mental Health First Aid to those experiencing problems and those in a crisis. |

 So as you can see, someone who is already 'Mental Health Aware' would make a great choice for a Mental Health First Aider due to the overlap and the MHFA course will provide all the necessary training to provide the rest of the skills.